textpattern/textpattern.github.io/brand/user-docs-guide.md

 When, and only when, a free-text string is long enough to warrant being a ‘displayed quotation’ (i.e. quotations that are not embedded inline).[^disquotes], mark it up as a block quote using a `blockquote` element via Markdown’s `>` notation).
 The W3C specification says the same thing: <q cite="https://www.w3.org/TR/html52/grouping-content.html#the-blockquote-element">the `blockquote` element represents content that is quoted from another source</q>.[^blockquotes]

-There’s only one instance of a free-text string in the back-end interface that’s long enough to warrant this markup.
+There are only two situations that you might ever use a block quote; if quoting a popup help tip, or if quoting the only free-text string in the back-end interface that’s long enough to warrant this markup.
 It’s a paragraph in the [Languages panel](https://docs.textpattern.com/administration/languages-panel), under the panel header, and reads:

 > **You can help us improve Textpattern!** We welcome additional translations (and corrections to current translations) by our user community.
 Please visit Textpattern language translations (opens an external link in a new window) for further details.

-Right here, right now, is the only time that paragraph ever needs quoted in user documentation, and it’s only done so to demonstrate what you will never have to use, a `blockquote`.
-Other platforms like Forums, blogs, and magazines use them extensively, but block quotes are not necessary in Textpattern user documentation, and especially if used incorrectly.

-For example, block quotes are *never* used as example boxes, note boxes, or any other miscellaneous excuse for making text stand apart from regular copy.
-Don’t be fooled by their neat orange presentation, though it grabs your attention.
+Never use `blockquote` to mark up example boxes, note boxes, or any other miscellaneous block elements simply to make text stand apart from regular copy.
+Specific selectors are available for such situations and described later.

 [^disquotes]: <i>New Oxford Style Manual</i>, ed.
 Anne Waddingham (3rd edn, Oxford, 2016), p 162.